 - Henry Luce Scholarship from the Asia Foundation

 Student Visa for China

 Student Visa for China is divided into X1 and X2.
 X1 is visa issued to foreign nationals who come to China for study, advanced studies, or fieldwork for more than 6 months.
 X2 is given to foreign nationals who come to China with same purpose but for a period of less than 6 months.
 For getting the visa, one of the basic qualification is that the organization or university that you are taking part in must be accredited for offering courses or internships to foreigners.
 The university will send you a JW201 or JW202 form and an admission letter.
 These need to be submitted along with your photocopies and application form.

 X1 holders are eligible to apply for a Temporary Residence Permit from the local Public Security Bureau (PSB).
 This has to be applied for within 30 days upon entry into China.
 The temporary residence permit is issued with the validity of 180 days to 5 years, depending on your course.
 X2 holders are not permitted to stay in China beyond the duration period as indicated on the visa.
 They can apply for a temporary residence permit but are usually denied the same, based on the extent to study here.

 You will need to submit your actual passport and Visa will be issued in the passport.
 Remember that your passport should have at least 12 months validity left.
 Otherwise, you must renew your passport first.
 The passport should have at least 2 blank visa pages.
 The last 3 pages in US passports are not visa pages.
 These are amendment pages, reserved by the US Department of State for amendment to the passport.
 They won't be acceptable for visas.
 If your passport has no blank visa pages left, you may add additional visa pages.
-If you need passport services, please visit our expedited passport services section.

 Requirements and documents needed for visa